 The function is called with the current line, up to the cursor, as a reversed string.
-It is to return a three-tuple: $\{yes \mid no, string(), [string(), ...]\}$.
+It is to return a three-tuple: $\{yes \mid no, string(), list()\}$.
 The first element gives a beep if no, otherwise the expansion is silent; the second is a string that will be entered at the cursor position; the third is a list of possible expansions.
-If this list is not empty, it is printed and the current input line is written once again.
+If this list is not empty, it is printed below the current input line.
+The list of possible expansions can be formatted in different ways to make more advanced expansion suggestions more readable to the user, see edlin_expand:expand/2 for documentation of that.